More than a membership...we offer a partnership

 The NAGAP Mentor Program is a member benefit for early career and more experienced GEM professionals to that enhance their professional knowledge, skills, and success in the field.

-The purpose of the Mentor Program is to offer opportunities for NAGAP members to offer opportunities to develop deeper relationships with colleagues, share best practices, and increase engagement with NAGAP and the GEM profession.
+The purpose of the Mentor Program is to provide oportunities for NAGAP members to develop deeper relationships with colleagues, share best practices, and increase engagement with NAGAP and the GEM profession.

 Timeline and Process: